apache/fury-site/docs/specification/xlang_implementation_guide.md

 separately annotated concrete parent has its own independently flattened schema only for values of that exact type.

-Direct and inherited fields feed one normalized list into the existing recursive reference analysis and `needsRootRef` calculation.
-Inherited `ref: true` and nested container metadata behave like equivalent direct child fields.
+Included direct and inherited fields feed one normalized list into the existing recursive reference analysis and `needsRootRef` calculation.
+Included inherited `ref: true` and nested container metadata behave like equivalent direct child fields; omitted fields do not enter that list.
 Inheritance adds no reference state, `ReadContext` API, serializer signature, call-contract change, runtime branch, slot, sentinel, callback, wrapper, compatible-layout state, or parent reference owner.
 A failure shared by the equivalent flat model is a separate reference-subsystem issue.

 Java provides only the flattened-model comparison for this feature: its object serializer extends one field-descriptor list across inheritance and adds no